 - 3 medium size beets

 - 4-5 hard boiled eggs

 - 4-5 green onions

 - Sour cream

-- Cover whole beets (do not peel) with water, bring to a boil and cook for about 40-45 minutes or until they feel soft if you stab them with a fork.
+- ver whole beets (do not peel) with water, bring to a boil and cook for about 40-45 minutes or until they feel soft if you stab them with a fork.

-- Bring 2-2 1/2 quarts of water to a boil and add the grated beets in.
-When the water is about to boil again (about 1-3 minutes) turn off and let cool off completely.
+- Bring 2-2 1/2 quarts of water to a boil and add the grated beets.
+When the water is about to boil again (about 1-3 minutes), turn it off and let it cool completely.

 - Meanwhile, cut the cucumber lengthwise into quarters and then slice thinly.
 Slice the radishes and green onions thinly.
 Mince the dill and the eggs.

 - When the water with the beets is cold, add all the vegetables.
 Transfer the pot to the fridge to cool down even further.